sudarmani1/socialanalytics/README.md

     - On Twilio WhatsApp command, update the Insta List
     - Need Notification for frontend

+### Phase 2 :
+    - Get My Insta Details option
+    - WhatsApp option to see the profile picture of any insta account. later

 ##Done
     - Send message to Twilio whatsApp, Hi
     - Returns Insta Analytics Data